Name Pronunciation: Ruh-nay Bah-HA-tee Kloog

 Pronouns: she/her/hers

-Renee Bhatti-Klug (EdD) provides Cultural Intelligence (CI) training to ASU faculty and staff through strategic programming and departmental support.
-She teaches a methodological process for CI that she has developed and tested through her research with faculty at ASU.
+Renee Bhatti-Klug (EdD) provides Cultural Intelligence (CI) training to ASU faculty, staff, and students through strategic programming and departmental support.
+She teaches a methodological process for CI that she has developed and validated through her research with faculty at ASU.
+She uses CI to help individuals operationalize responsive practices organizationally to create cultures of belonging.

-She is an innovative educational leader and researcher committed to the topics of developing CI, building people-centered curricula, and fostering inclusive environments.
-She has been educating students and training leaders from over 100 nations for twenty years.
-As a leader, Renee seeks to model the values of curiosity, empathy, and compassion, all through action-oriented and data-driven decision making.
+Dr. Bhatti-Klug is an inclusion strategist, a nationally recognized facilitator, and an innovative leader and researcher committed to the topics of developing CI, building people-centered curricula, and promoting equitable practices.
+She has been educating students and training leaders from over 150 nations for 25 years.
+As a leader, Renee seeks to model the values of curiosity, empathy, and compassion, all through action-oriented and data-informed decision making.

 GLOBAL ADVOCACY CERTIFICATE PROGRAM (GACP and Advanced GACP)